robojeb/CS70StyleCheck/README.md

 OpenStyleCheck
 ==============

-A library for building extensible style checking scripts in various languages.
+A library for building extensible style checking scripts for various languages.